Explore Bigfork, Montana: Your Gateway to Untamed Adventures!

 Seasonal Activities & Local Events

-- Annual Events: Bigfork Whitewater Festival, Festival of the Arts, Rumble in the Bay car show, Tamarack Festival & Brewfest.
+- Annual Events: Bigfork's calendar is packed with adventurous events!
+Feel the adrenaline at the Bigfork Whitewater Festival, immerse yourself in creativity at the Festival of the Arts, admire classic vehicles at the Bigfork Rumble in the Bay car show, and celebrate local flavors at the Tamarack Festival & Brewfest.

 Getting There & Nearby Destinations